 The Importance of Organ and Tissue Donation

 Organ and tissue donation is a crucial part of modern healthcare that can be difficult to discuss.
-However, it can be beautiful and offer a lifesaving opportunity for individuals living with end-stage organ failure or debilitating injuries.
-One donor can save up to eight lives while donating tissues, and corneas can heal an average of 75 lives.
+However, it can be comforting to the donor’s family, and offers a lifesaving opportunity for individuals living with end-stage organ failure or debilitating injuries.
+One organ donor can save up to eight lives while donating tissues, and corneas can heal an average of 75 lives or more.

-Ultimately, salvaged organ and tissue donations are a meaningful way to contribute to the continuation of life.
+Ultimately, organ and tissue donations are a meaningful way to contribute to the continuation of life and to leave a legacy of compassion.

-Currently, there is a shortage of organs compared to the number of patients who are in need.
+Currently, there are more than 100,000 people in the United States waiting for a lifesaving organ transplant.
 By becoming an organ and tissue donor, you are filling a critical gap that ensures we save more lives.

 Learn More About the Gift of Life

 Gift of Life has been honoring life through donations since 1971.
-We recover more than 1,000 organs every year for transplantation from nearly 400 or more donors.
+We recover more than 1,000 organs for transplantation every year, from more than 500 donors.
+We also facilitate the gift of tissue donations from nearly 2,000 donors each year.
 Organ and tissue donation empowers individuals to save and improve the lives of thousands of severely injured and sick patients.

-To learn more about Gift of Life and how to become an organ and tissue donor, contact us today for more information.
+To learn more about Gift of Life and how to become an organ and tissue donor, check out our website today for more information.